Edwyn-Gamagora2017/Synthesis3d/README.md

 # Synthesis of 3d images
 Algorithms for synthesis of 3d images.
 It includes:
-- The intersection of rays and objects;
+- The intersection of rays and objects (sphere and plane);
 - Reflexion;
+- Refraction;
-- Direct and indirect lighting;
+- Direct lighting;
 - Bounding boxes.

+TOOLS : C++ in a CodeBlocks project.

 ======
 TP 02 - Synthèse d'images